-We aim to get things right first time, but if things do go wrong we'll fix them quickly for you.
+We aim to get things right first time, but if things do go wrong we'll fix them guickly for you.

-Step 1 - Just call a member of our team on 0330 303 0223 (calls charged at local rate Monday to Friday, 8am-7pm.
+Stage 1: Call a member of our team on 0330 303 0223 (calls charged at local rate Monday to Friday, 8am-7pm.
 Closed on Saturdays, Sundays and Bank Holidays) or chat to us at southernwater.co.uk/live-chat (Monday to Friday, 8am-7pm.
 Saturdays 8:30am- 2pm.
 Closed Sundays and Bank Holidays)

-Step 2 - If you are not happy with the resolution or need further help then call 0330 303 0223 and ask to speak to a manager
+Stage 2: If you are not happy with the resolution or need further help then call 0330 303 0223 and ask to speak to a manager

-Step 3 - If:
+Step 3: If

-- You are not happy with the final resolution, or - Your issue is over 8 weeks old, or - You just want some free, trusted, independent advice
+You are not happy with the final resolution, or Your issue is over 8 weeks old, or You just want some free, trusted, independent advice

-You can call the Consumer Council for Water (CCW) the independent voice for water consumers in England and Wales by calling 0300 034 2222 or use its online form at www.ccwater.org.ukcontact-us
+You can call the Consumer Council for Water (CCW) the independent voice for water consumers in England and Wales by calling 0300 034 2222 or use its online form at ccwater.org.uk/contact-us or write to CCW, c/o 1st Floor, Victoria Square House, Victoria Square, Birmingham, B2 4AJ